 Don't start deliberate fire video

-Over recent years GMFRS has played a key role in lots of multi-agency work to prevent moorland fires from breaking out and minimising the impact they have on our organisations, the communities and the environment, when they do occur.
+Over recent years, Greater Manchester Fire and Rescue Service has played a key role in lots of multi-agency work to prevent moorland fires from breaking out and minimising the impact they have on our organisations, the communities and the environment, when they do occur.

 Partnership work in 2019 resulted in a Public Space Protection Order being enforced in parts of Oldham and Tameside - meaning that people caught lighting barbecues and fires, as well as setting off fireworks and sky lanterns, will be fined £100.
 Failure to pay could result in prosecution through the courts.